Diabetes

 Ketone Actions (general framework — follow your clinic plan)

-*Use your personalized sick-day rules; doses vary by clinic and individual.
+*Use your personalised sick-day rules; doses vary by clinic and individual.

 Insulin Adjustments

-- Pumps: check for site/tubing failure first; change set if in doubt.
-Consider temporary higher basal if persistently high without ketones (per plan).
+- Pump users: check for site/tubing failure first; change set if in doubt.
+Consider a temporary higher basal rate if persistently high without ketones.

 Hydration & Food

-- If unable to eat solids, try carb liquids (juice, oral rehydration) in small sips to match insulin needs.
+- If unable to eat solids: take carb-containing liquids (juice, ORS, broth) in small sips to match insulin.

-- If you cannot keep fluids down → urgent care.
+- If you cannot keep fluids down → ⚠️ urgent medical care required.

 When to Seek Urgent Care